TheDataGuyz/Data_Quality_Framework/README.md

 ## 6. Conclusion

-The Data Quality Automation Framework plays a critical role in maintaining the quality and integrity of our organization's data.
-By defining, executing, and monitoring data quality rules, we ensure that our data remains accurate, consistent, and reliable for decision-making processes.
+The Data Quality Automation Framework, coupled with the Data Quality Dashboard, plays a critical role in maintaining the quality and integrity of our organization's data.
+By defining, executing, and monitoring data quality rules and metrics, we ensure that our data remains accurate, consistent, and reliable for decision-making processes.